emielvanloon/student_research_topics/msc_litreview.md

 Different grazers are present at the OVP grasslands.
 We would like to quantify the grazing intensities of these species to understand their impact.
 A first step is to determine the grazing rates of individual animals and generalize that to species or even species groups.
-Basic animal physiology and ecology learns us that there are large differences in grazing rates between species, and that there might also be relevant differences between individuals.
+Basic animal physiology and ecology teach us that there are large differences in grazing rates between species, and that there might also be relevant differences between individuals.
 Besides, there are species which pause regularly (for digestion or due to disturbance).
 For these reasons it may not be trivial to translate presence of grazers into grazing rates and intensities.
 This review aims at finding and summarizing known methods for determining grazing rates from the literature.
-We are interested in both the conceptual ideas (and models) to translate presence or activity by a species into grazing rates and concrete worflows to translate digitally borne data (e.g. camera footage) into grazing rate.
+We are interested in both the conceptual ideas (and models) to translate presence or activity by a species into grazing rates and concrete workflows to translate digitally borne data (e.g. camera footage) into grazing rate.

 **Literature to get started**